tytydraco/yessleep/out/My_wife_cries_at_11pm_every_night_.md

 I was in love.
 We followed each other on Instagram.
 It took me three weeks of barraging her with memes, which she often hearted, before she responded with a fateful message.

-**Do you want to get coffee with me?**
+**DO YOU WANT TO GET COFFEE WITH ME?**

 I thought I was dreaming.

-One morning later that week, we were in line at Picasso’s Coffee.
+One morning later that week, we were in line at *Picasso’s Coffee*.
 I was babbling about how much I love cold brew.
 When we were finally up, she ordered tea…

 I was so caught off guard by her order, I somehow ended up ordering a berry blast smoothie.
 A thought had infiltrated my mind, I guess… What if she didn’t like coffee drinkers?

 When we finally sat down with our drinks, she laughed and pointed out that neither of us got a coffee, and that maybe it was a sign we would have to go again sometime soon.

 I officially asked Ellen to be my girlfriend at the art museum one morning while we were finally sipping coffees.
-We were standing opposite Van Gogh’s painting, *The Ravine*.
+We were standing opposite Van Gogh’s painting, The Ravine.
 It was her favorite painting in the museum.
 She loved talking about it.

 *“Not only is it one of his masterpieces, but underneath, there’s a totally different painting, maybe another masterpiece.
 He struggled to pick which image he wanted to present to the viewer.”*